ajdillhoff/CSE6363/assignments/assignment1/README.md

 ## 1. Implementation of the `LinearRegression` class

 Before evaluating any data, we need some code to actually `fit`, `predict`, and `score` samples.
 This will be implemented in `LinearRegression.py` provided in this repository.
-The skeleton of the class is already there [TODO: Create class].
+The skeleton of the class is already there.
 In part 1, you will need to implement the `fit`, `predict`, and `score` functions.

 After implementing these 3 functions, you will be able to use this model simply with any regression task.

 ### 1.2 The `fit` method

-The `fit` method should accept 5 parameters:
+The `fit` method should accept 6 parameters:
 1. the input data
 2. the target values
+3. `batch_size, int` - The size of each batch during training
-3. `regularization, int` - The factor of L2 regularization to add, default to 0
+4. `regularization, int` - The factor of L2 regularization to add, default to 0
-4. `max_epochs, int` - The maximum number of times the model should train through the entire training set
+5. `max_epochs, int` - The maximum number of times the model should train through the entire training set
-5. `patience, int` - The number of epochs to wait for the validation set to decrease
+6. `patience, int` - The number of epochs to wait for the validation set to decrease

 Other parameters can be added as long as they are optional.

 This method should use gradient descent to optimize the model parameters using mean squared error as the loss function.
 So that the model will converge to a solution, early stopping must be used.
 To do this, set aside 10% of the training data as a validation set.
 After each step of gradient descent, evaluate the loss on the validation set.
-If the loss on the validation set increases for 5 consecutive steps, stop training.
+If the loss on the validation set increases for 3 consecutive steps, stop training.
 If it decreases, save the current model parameters.
 After training is complete, used the saved parameters to set the model parameters.

 ### 1.3 The `predict` method